 Dallas uses surface water from six sources: the Elm Fork of the Trinity River and Lakes Ray Roberts, Lewisville, Grapevine, Ray Hubbard and Tawakoni.
-In addition, Dallas has water rights in Lakes Fork and Palestine to meet future needs.
+In addition, Dallas has water rights in Lakes Fork and Palestine, which currently do not supply water to Dallas but are available to meet future needs.
 To address issues such as future water use, the city of Dallas regularly reviews its Long Range Water Supply Plan.

-DWU has an active Watershed Management Program that performed more than 8,000 tests on the water quality in the rivers, streams and reservoirs in 2002.
+Dallas has an active Watershed Management Program that performed more than 8,000 tests on the water quality in the rivers, streams and reservoirs in 2003.
 In addition, the city of Dallas' storm water quality and industrial pretreatment programs help prevent pollution.

-As water travels over the surface of the land, it dissolves naturally occurring minerals and can be polluted by animals or human activity.
+As water travels over the surface of the land, it dissolves naturally occurring minerals and can be polluted by animals or by human activity.
 The presence of any of these pollutants in the untreated water does not necessarily pose a health risk in your drinking water.
 The city of Dallas will continue to commit the resources needed to ensure proper treatment and delivery of high-quality drinking water to its customers.